PATH (rail system): Services

+Prior to 2001, both the Hoboken–World Trade Center and Journal Square–33rd Street services were offered on Saturday, Sunday, and holidays between 9 a.m. and 7:30 p.m.
+Following the September 11 attacks, a new Newark–33rd Street (via Hoboken) service was created during late nights.
+It was cutback to Journal Square and renamed the Journal Square–33rd Street (via Hoboken) service when Exchange Place reopened on June 29, 2003, also running both late nights and weekends, discontinuing the Journal Square–33rd Street service on weekends.

-Prior to 2006, Hoboken–World Trade Center and Journal Square–33rd Street services were offered on Saturday, Sunday, and holidays between 9 a.m. and 7:30 p.m.
-In April 2006, these services were indefinitely discontinued at those times and replaced with the Journal Square–33rd Street (via Hoboken) service.
-During off-peak hours, passengers wanting to travel from Hoboken to Lower Manhattan were told to take the Journal Square–33rd Street (via Hoboken) service to Grove Street and transfer to the Newark–World Trade Center train.
+In April 2006, weekend service on the Hoboken–World Trade Center was discontinued and was replaced with the Journal Square–33rd Street (via Hoboken) service.
+During this time, passengers wanting to travel from Hoboken to Lower Manhattan were told to take the Journal Square–33rd Street (via Hoboken) service to Grove Street and transfer to the Newark–World Trade Center train.

 PATH does not normally operate directly from Newark to Midtown Manhattan.
-Passengers wanting to travel from Newark to Midtown via PATH are told to transfer to the Journal Square-33rd Street service at Journal Square or Grove Street.
+Passengers wanting to travel from Newark to Midtown via PATH are told to transfer to the Journal Square–33rd Street service at Journal Square or Grove Street.
 However, after both the September 11 attacks and Hurricane Sandy, special Newark–33rd Street services were operated to compensate for the complete loss of service to Lower Manhattan.
 An intrastate Journal Square–Hoboken service was also operated after the attacks.
 The Journal Square–Hoboken and Newark–33rd Street services instituted after the attacks were canceled by 2003.

 From July to October 2018, because of PTC installation on the Uptown Hudson Tubes, the Journal Square–33rd Street (via Hoboken) service was suspended on most weekends.
 In the meantime, it was replaced by the Journal Square–World Trade Center (via Hoboken) and the restored Journal Square–Hoboken services, since all stations between Christopher and 33rd Streets were closed during the weekends.
 In 2026, the three weekday lines will start running on weekends as well, replacing the Journal Square–33rd Street (via Hoboken) service pattern.

 Lengths of trains on all lines except the Newark–World Trade Center line are limited to seven cars, since the platforms at Hoboken, Christopher Street, Ninth Street, and 33rd Street can only accommodate seven cars and cannot be extended.
 In 2009, the Port Authority started upgrading platforms along the Newark–World Trade Center line so that it could accommodate 10-car trains; the route began operating 9-car trains in 2023.